ben-whitfield/codecraft/notes.md

 Created segments as fixed elements which was simple to produce but

 ## Task 2
-Had to rewrite from scracth
+Had to rewrite from scratch as the fixed nature of the output prevented easy editing / adjusting

 ## Task 3

 ## Task 4
+Re-wrote everything again to make the output generation more flexible